Privacy policy of the probefahrtenbutler.com website

 What data is processed?

-Even while you are visiting our website right now, our web server, which is the computer on which this website is stored, usually automatically stores data such as
+Even while you are currently visiting our website, our web server, i.e. the computer on which this website is stored, usually automatically saves data such as

 • the complete Internet address (URL) of the accessed web page